wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

   - Trade-off: Slightly more code, but much greater flexibility and clarity.

 - **Button Positioning:**
-  - Decided to use a relatively positioned container and absolutely position the button within it for fine-grained control.
+  - Decided to use a relatively positioned container and initially attempt absolute positioning within it.
-  - Chose to remove the old `.lower-left` class and rely on the new layout for alignment.
+  - Later restored absolute positioning for `.add-spider-button` in `App.css` after troubleshooting layout issues.
   - Trade-off: Requires more CSS tuning, but results in a more robust and adaptable layout.

 - **Testing & Mocks:**